 By U.S. constitution, the federal government will not interfere with how each state may govern the districting of voting population.
 Two recent Supreme Court cases in June (Maryland and North Carolina) affirmed that interpretation.
-It is therefore up to each state government to set up political the policies for re-districting.
+It is therefore up to each state government to set up the policies for political re-districting.
 Gerrymandering has been legal since the state laws in general were not specifically written to identify and disallow it.
-The recent case of League of Women Voters v.
+Some states, such as Pennsylvania, may have law stipulating that political re-districting should promote democracy.
+The recent case of League of Voters Women v.
 Commonwealth of Pennsylvania (Grofman and Cervas 2018) may shed some light on the issues.

 Nevertheless, it is time for GIS researchers to work with legal professionals on the topic, for a better democracy in the future.